balder-otium360/devenv/README.md

     $tgz  = "${file}-bin.tar.gz"
     $url  = "http://ftp.cixug.es/apache/maven/maven-3/${version}/binaries/${tgz}"

 In most cases it will be enough to tweak the `conf/hiera/otium360.json` Hiera datasource to change the `devenv::maven::version`, but sometimes you might need to adjust some other values in the associated Puppet file.
-For example, following the previous Maven example `modules/devenv/manifests/maven.pp`:
+For example, following with the previous Maven `modules/devenv/manifests/maven.pp`:

     $file = "apache-maven-${version}-mymavensuffix"
     $tgz  = "${file}-myreleasebin.tar.gz"